nushell/nu_scripts/README.md

-# nu_scripts
+# Nushell Scripts

-A place to share Nushell scripts with each other
+This is a place to share Nushell scripts with each other.
+If you'd like to share your scripts, create a PR that adds it to the repo.